 - Onion trimmings (leave out most of the outer dry layer or your stock may become bitter)

 - Potato trimmings (I never use sweet potato scraps because they will make the stock too sweet for my liking)

 I have myself entered a natural rhythm where I now run out of stock right about the time my freezer bag gets full to the brim.
 But if you don’t have enough scraps in your freezer bag – or if they are generally from only a couple of different types of vegetables – then it’s perfectly fine to use whatever scraps you do have, together with fresh vegetables and additional herbs.
 Simply use your scraps together with the ingredients listed in the recipe below.

 I generally have a lot of different types of scraps in my freezer bag so I rarely need to add fresh veggies when making stock.
 But I usually add extra flavors, like peppercorns and dried or fresh herbs.
 But it all depends on what goodies are in my freezer bag that day.

-You will have to make up your own mind as to what potential extras you’d want to add to your pot in order to get a well rounded and full flavored stock.
+It’s up to you to decide what potential extras you want to add to your pot in order to get a well rounded and full-flavored stock.

 The recipe below can be made with or without the use of scraps so even those of you who do not have space in your freezer for a goodie bag can make a beautiful homemade and healthy vegetable stock.